vinayaksinghmokhashi/Group8-Shop_Till_You_Want/README.md

 #### • I worked on orders page also in that orders can be seen by different-different users to their particular products ordered.
 #### • Currently I am working on Admin Navbar.
 #### .
 Currently Working On Donate Option.

+* Worked on buy Now option to redirect to checkout page with the required functionalities .
+* Also worked on wishlist page when the user clicks on wishlist icon the particular item is added to wishlist page and respective call is made through spring boot
+* Currently Implementing some functionalities of admin page .